-6. TEI Conversion and Encoding (6.8 MB) - James Cummings (Senior Academic Research Technology Specialist, IT Services, University of Oxford).
-TEI specialist for Livingstone Online and the Livingstone Spectral Imaging Project., one of the world's leading Text Encoding Initiative (TEI) specialists, produced a comprehensive report on Livingstone Online legacy transcriptions (over 650 files), converted these files from the P4 to P5 standard, and collaborated with the LEAP team to develop a new transcription manual and set of supporting documents and templates for working with the TEI transcriptions.
+6. TEI Conversion and Encoding (867 KB) - James Cummings (Senior Academic Research Technology Specialist, IT Services, University of Oxford).
+TEI specialist for Livingstone Online and the Livingstone Spectral Imaging Project., one of the world's leading Text Encoding Initiative (TEI) specialists, produced a comprehensive report on Livingstone Online legacy transcriptions, converted these files from the P4 to P5 standard, and collaborated with the LEAP team to develop a new transcription manual and set of supporting documents and templates for working with the TEI transcriptions.

 7. Website Mockups and Documentation (13.1 MB) - LEAP led to the redesign of the Livingstone Online website to cater to modern aesthetic and political sensibilities.
 Led by Angela Aliff (Graduate Student, Indiana University of Pennsylvania).
 Research assistant and interface designer for Livingstone Online., the "LEAP Aesthetic Action Team" produced a series of full mockups (plus documentation) to guide the work of implementing the new site.